-Sheryl Y. Battles is currently Vice President, Communications and Diversity Strategy for Pitney Bowes Inc.
+Sheryl Y. Battles is currently Vice President, Global Diversity, Inclusion & Engagement for Pitney Bowes Inc.

 Mrs. Battles is a seasoned professional that communicates the company’s strategies and developments to a variety of stakeholders, including investors, and provides strategic communications counsel to the COO, the CFO and other senior executives.
 She also leads the company’s global diversity and inclusion strategy, financial communications, corporate thought leadership, and crisis communications.
 Pitney Bowes has recognized her exceptional contributions with several awards, including the company’s highest employee honor – the Walter H. Wheeler, Jr. Award.
 She is a three-time winner of the Pitney Bowes One Standard Excellence Award for outstanding team accomplishments.

 Mrs. Battles is a National Achievement Scholar that graduated from Stanford University in Palo Alto, CA with a degree in Human Biology.

 She has received numerous professional and community honors including: 2017 Most Powerful & Influential Woman Award Tri-State Diversity Council; Diversity Global Magazine’s 2017 Influential Woman in Global Diversity; 2017 Commitment to Community Service Award from the Urban League of Southern CT; Savoy Magazine’s 2016 Top Influential Women in Corporate America (& 2012); 2016 Brava Award from the Greenwich YWCA; Women of Power Award from the Urban League of Southern Connecticut; “Donald H. McGannon Award” from the National Urban League; the “Community Service Award” from the Yerwood Center; the “African American Cultural Series Community Service Award” from the Stamford Center for the Arts; and, an ACE award for speech writing from the new York chapter of the IABC.